lmolinario/ML-Project-Fake-Real-News/README.md

 Through binary classification the elements of a dataset are divided into two groups, managing to predict which group each element belongs to.

 ## Solution Design
-The developed code implements a modular text classification pipeline using the strategy design pattern, allowing data representation and interchangeable classification strategies.
-The Strategy Design Pattern allows you to define a family of algorithms, encapsulating each one and making them interchangeable without altering the client code.
+The developed code implements a modular text classification pipeline using the *strategy design pattern*, allowing data representation and interchangeable classification strategies. **The Strategy Design Pattern** allows you to define a family of algorithms, encapsulating each one and making them interchangeable without altering the client code.

 It includes three methods of data representation:
 1. **`TokenizerRepresentation`**: Convert text to integer sequences using Keras Tokenizer and fixed-length pad sequences.